The Civil Liability for Nuclear Damage Act, 2010: Necessity of the Nuclear Liability Act

 India had an ambitious goal to increase 5-fold the amount of electricity produced from nuclear power plants to 20,000 MWe by 2020.
-This will be further increased to 27,000 MWe by 2032.
-In this way, India will produce 25 percent of its electricity from nuclear power plants by 2050.
+This would be further increased to 27,000 MWe by 2032.
+In this way, India aims to produce 25 percent of its electricity from nuclear power plants by 2050.
 India's present production of electricity through nuclear power is 6780 MW.
 To increase the share of nuclear power, foreign companies would need to be involved in the manufacture and supply of nuclear reactors.

-Although there was no international obligation for such a bill, in order to attract the US companies involved in nuclear commerce such as General Electric and Westinghouse, it was necessary to introduce a liability bill which would help these private companies in getting insurance cover in their home state.
+Although there was no international obligation for such a bill, in order to attract the US companies involved in nuclear commerce, such as General Electric and Westinghouse, it was necessary to introduce a liability bill which would help these private companies in getting insurance cover.
 Thus, the bill helped in the realization of the Indo-U.S. Nuclear deal.

 Another motive for the bill was to legally and financially bind the operator and the government to provide relief to the affected population in the case of a nuclear accident.
 In consideration of the long-term costs related to clean-up and shut-down activities if a nuclear accident were to occur, prominent members of the civil society in India had called on the Government and political parties to hold nuclear suppliers responsible and liable for nuclear accidents.

-Advances in nuclear technology have significantly reduced the probability of a nuclear catastrophe and is considered an environment friendly and sustainable source of energy.
-However, it is still necessary to keep in mind the negative aspects of the nuclear energy and measures must be taken for its peaceful use.
-However the Fukushima Daiichi nuclear disaster have created once again a debate in India (and the world over) over the destructive nature of nuclear energy.

-A major point of debate was the amount of financial assistance to be provided under such circumstances as it was considered insufficient and unsatisfactory.
-Other than that, the bill contained certain clauses which if implemented would let free the manufacturer and supplier legally and to a large extent financially as well.
+A major point of debate was the amount of financial assistance to be provided under such circumstances, as some considered it insufficient and unsatisfactory.
+Additionally, the bill contained certain clauses which would reduce the legal and financial responsibilities of manufacturers and suppliers.

-The Atomic Energy Act, 1962 empowers the Government to produce, develop, use and dispose of atomic energy either by itself or through any authority or Corporation established by it or a Government company.
+The Atomic Energy Act 1962 empowered the Indian Government to produce, develop, use and dispose of atomic energy either by itself or through any authority or Corporation established by it or a Government company.
 In this regard, an indigenous sequential three-stage nuclear power programme based on optimum utilization of the country's nuclear resources of modest uranium and abundant thorium is being pursued.
 Large capacity nuclear power reactors based on foreign cooperation are also being implemented as additionalities, for faster capacity addition.